Information and majorization theory for fermionic phase-space distributions

-Recently, even more general formulations of uncertainty relations in the framework of majorization theory have been put forward, see \cite{Partovi2011,Puchala2013,Narasimhachar2016} for discrete and \cite{Lieb2014b,Lieb2016,Lieb2021,VanHerstraeten2021b} for continuous-variable systems (see \textit{e.g.} \cite{Nielsen1999,Haas2022d,Haas2022c} for applications in entanglement theory).
-Intuitively speaking, the theory of majorization imposes a preorder on the set of probability distributions and the uncertainty relations pinpoint the distributions with \textit{least} disorder.
-In such formulations, entropic as well as second-moment relations are implied by a majorization relation, highlighting the generality of this approach.
+Recently, even more general formulations of uncertainty relations in the framework of majorization theory have been put forward, see~\cite{Partovi2011,Puchala2013,Narasimhachar2016} for discrete and~\cite{Lieb2014b,Lieb2016,Lieb2021,VanHerstraeten2021b} for continuous-variable systems (see \textit{e.g.}~\cite{Nielsen1999,Haas2022d,Haas2022c} for applications in entanglement theory).
+Intuitively speaking, the theory of majorization imposes a preorder on the set of probability distributions, and the uncertainty relations pinpoint the distributions with \textit{least} disorder.
+In such formulations, entropic and second-moment relations are implied by a more fundamental majorization relation, highlighting the generality of this approach.

-As phase-space representations hold the full information about a given quantum state, it has been of particular interest to formulate such ordering relations for quasi-probability distributions covering phase space.
-So far, this has only been achieved for the Husimi $Q$-distribution -- which is the measurement distribution obtained when projecting onto coherent states -- for several degrees of freedom, including, \textit{e.g.}, a single bosonic mode and a single spin \cite{Lieb2014b}.
-In contrast, majorization and entropic uncertainty relations for the Wigner $W$-distribution of a bosonic mode remain open conjectures \cite{VanHerstraeten2021a,VanHerstraeten2021b}.
+As phase-space representations hold complete information about a given quantum state, it has been of particular interest to formulate such order relations for quasi-probability distributions covering phase space.
+So far, this has only been achieved for the Husimi $Q$-distribution--which is the measurement distribution obtained when projecting onto coherent states--for several degrees of freedom, including, \textit{e.g.}, a single bosonic mode and a single spin~\cite{Lieb2014b}.
+In contrast, majorization and entropic uncertainty relations for the Wigner $W$-distribution of a bosonic mode remain open conjectures~\cite{VanHerstraeten2021a,VanHerstraeten2021b}.

-While much effort has been devoted to constructing and analyzing information-theoretic measures in phase space for bosonic modes \cite{Weedbrook2012,Serafini2017} and finite-dimensional systems \cite{Nielsen2010,Wilde2013}, an information-theoretic description of fermionic modes, which are heavily constrained by Pauli's principle \cite{Pauli1925}, is substantially less developed.
-Although fermionic phase-space representations have been analyzed in depth already two decades ago \cite{Cahill1999}, the recently rising interest in fermionic systems has focused on Gaussian states \cite{Hackl2021} and their entanglement properties \cite{Banules2007,Zander2010,Friis2013,Friis2016} (also in field theories, see \textit{e.g.} \cite{Casini2009,Calabrese2004,Calabrese2009,Haas2023}).
+While much effort has been devoted to constructing and analyzing information-theoretic measures in phase space for bosonic modes~\cite{Weedbrook2012,Serafini2017} and finite-dimensional systems~\cite{Nielsen2010,Wilde2013}, an information-theoretic description of fermionic modes, which are heavily constrained by Pauli's principle~\cite{Pauli1925}, is substantially less developed.
+Although fermionic phase-space representations have been analyzed in depth already two decades ago~\cite{Cahill1999}, the recently rising interest in fermionic systems has focused on Gaussian states~\cite{Hackl2021} and their entanglement properties~\cite{Banules2007,Zander2010,Friis2013,Friis2016,Debarba2020} (also in field theories, see, \textit{e.g.},~\cite{Casini2009,Calabrese2004,Calabrese2009,Haas2024}).